Ebrar Karakurt: Club

 Karakurt started her volleyball career at DSİ Spor in Balıkesir.
 After settling in Bursa, she continued to play in her school team at Bursa Bahçeşehir Anadolu High School, and at the same time in the Bursa Büyükşehir Belediyespor.
 She played for Bursa BB in the 2014–15 Turkish Women's Volleyball League.
 She has two club licenses, which allow her to play for Bursa BB and Vakıfbank.
 She was a member of the youth team at Vakıfbank before she was taken to the senior team.

 She was part of the Vakıfbank team, which became champion of the 2017–18 CEV Women's Champions League.
 She played with the Vakifbank team until moving to the Turkish team Türk Hava Yolları in 2020.

 National team

 She was part of the Turkey U18 team, and played at the 2017 Girls' U18 Volleyball European Championship in the Netherlands, as well as at the 2017 FIVB Volleyball Girls' U18 World Championship in Argentina.
 She was named one of the two Best outside spikers of the world tournament.

 She participated at the 2017 FIVB Volleyball Women's U23 World Championship in Slovenia with the Turkey U23 team, which became the champion of the tournament.

 After being admitted to the Turkey national team, she experienced many important achievements, the most current of which is the silver medal at the 2019 Women's European Championship organized in Ankara, Turkey.
 Before that, she played in the 2018 FIVB Volleyball Women's Nations League with her team and reached to the silver medal.

+Karakurt competed for Turkey at the 2020 Summer Olympics and the 2024 Summer Olympics.